Crash of an Avro 652 Anson I on Mt Moel Eilio: 5 killed

 Circumstances:

-The twin engine aircraft left RAF Llandwrog located near Caernarfon at 0124LT on a night training exercise to RAF Penrhos.
+The twin engine airplane departed RAF Llandwrog, near Caernarfon, at 0124LT on a night training exercise to RAF Penrhos.
 The crew contacted ground at 0132LT and this was the last radio contact ever.
-It seems the aircraft crashed into the sea while approaching RAF Penrhos as no trace of the aircraft nor the crew was ever found.
+It seems that the aircraft went out of control and crashed into the sea while approaching RAF Penrhos.
+No trace of the aircraft nor the crew was ever found.

 Crew (9th AFU):